ItsNotGoodName/ansible-role-autorestic/README.md

 - Install autorestic from GitHub
 - Install restic from GitHub
 - Copy autorestic configuration to home directory
-- Add autorestic cron job, requires cron to be installed and `autorestic_cron` has to be `True`
+- Add autorestic cron job, requires cron to be installed and `autorestic_cron` has to be `true`

 ## Role Variables

-Set the autorestic configuration with the `autorestic_config_yaml` variable.
+Set the autorestic configuration with the `autorestic_config` variable.

 Autorestic configuration is copied to `root` user's home directory by default.
 It can be changed to another user's home directory with the `autorestic_user` variable.